FaithP/blog/_posts/2025-10-07-things-paper-forms-can-do.md

+---
+layout: post
+title: "Things Paper Forms Can Do (that digital forms can't)"
+date: 2025-10-07 16:00:00

 # Things Paper Forms Can Do (that digital forms can't)

-Can't without some awareness and intent, that is.
+Can't without some awareSness and intent, that is.
 Forms seem on the surface like simply a way to collect information - a way that's easier than alternatives for the person collecting the information.
 However forms are a user interface to an organization.
 And paper forms offer some important affordances that digital forms might not, in all cases, do.

 When we use paper forms: